pearcej/cpp4python/_sources/index.rst

  C++ for Python Programmers
 =============================================================

-By Jan Pearce, Berea College
+By Jan Pearce, Berea College, and Brad Miller, Runestone

 .. raw:: html